tstachl/mynixvim/README.md

 - Tab bar (lualine)
 - File manager (maybe include ranger - oil.nvim)

-## Obsidian
+## Obsidian Config

 Need to figure out some better way of doing this but I def don't want the Obsidian configuration in my standard `nvim` configuration.